Take GED Practice Tests Online

 The questions in this section ask test takers about earth and space science, physical science and life science.
 Life science questions make up 40% of the questions, with another 40% focusing on physical sciences.
 Earth and space science questions account for 20%.
 The science test consists of a single section.

-American history, civics and government, geography and economics are covered in the social studies section.
-Like previous sections, this section consists multiple choice, hot spot, drag-and-drop, fill in the blank and short answer.
-There are two sections to this test, with the second section being an Extended Response portion.
+American history (20%), civics and government (50%), geography (15%), and economics (15%) are covered in the social studies section.
+Like previous sections, this section consists of multiple choice, hot spot, drag-and-drop, fill in the blank and two short answer questions.
+There is one section to this test.